 1998: Roger Clemens, Blue Jays to Yankees

-Clemens won his second consecutive Cy Young Award (and fifth overall) in 1998, both of which came with Toronto.
+Clemens won his second consecutive Cy Young Award with Toronto in 1998, and fifth overall.
 In '98, he led the AL in wins (20), ERA (2.65) and strikeouts (271).
-In February 1999, Clemens was traded for the only time in his career, going to the Yankees in a deal for David Wells.
+In February 1999, Clemens was traded for the only time in his career, going to the Yankees in a deal for David Wells, Homer Bush and Graeme Lloyd.
 Clemens would go on to win two more Cy Youngs -- in 2001 with New York and in '04 with Houston.

 1997: Pedro Martínez, Expos to Red Sox

-Martínez won the first Cy Young Award of his career in 1997, with the Expos, leading the Majors in ERA (1.90) and complete games (13).
+Martínez won the first Cy Young Award of his career in 1997 with the Expos, leading the Majors in ERA (1.90) and complete games (13).
 He had 305 strikeouts, but he finished behind Curt Schilling (319).
 Martínez turned 26 after the regular season ended, and he was about to start the portion of his career that propelled him to Cooperstown.
-In November, the Expos traded him to the Red Sox in a deal for Carl Pavano.
+In November, the Expos traded him to the Red Sox in a deal for Carl Pavano and Tony Armas.
 Martínez finished second in AL Cy Young voting in his first year in Boston, then won the award in two straight years in 1999 and 2000.

 1994: David Cone, Royals to Blue Jays

-Cone won the AL Cy Young Award with the Royals in 1994, in his second stint with the club after they initially drafted him in '81.
+Cone won the AL Cy Young Award with the Royals in 1994, in his second stint with the club after it initially drafted him in '81.
 He recorded a 2.94 ERA in 23 starts.
-In April 1995, before the season began, Kansas City sent Cone to Toronto in a deal for Chris Stynes.
-Cone was then traded again just more than three months later, when the Blue Jays sent him to the Yankees at the Trade Deadline.
+In April 1995, before the season began, Kansas City sent Cone to Toronto in a deal for Chris Stynes and two Minor Leaguers.
+Cone was then traded again just more than three months later, when the Blue Jays sent him to the Yankees by the Trade Deadline.

 Traded the following season or offseason